zotonic/z_stdlib/README.md

 ### z_email_dnsbl

-Check IP addresses for their presence on DNS black- or whitelists.
+Check IP addresses for their presence on DNS block- or allowlists.

 ### z_email_utils